splitbrain/docker-phpfarm/README.md

 Downloading the image
 -----------------

-Simply downloading the ready made image from index.docker.io is probably the fastest way.
+Simply downloading the ready made image from Docker Hub is probably the fastest way.
 Just run this:

     docker pull splitbrain/phpfarm

-Please note that this image might be somewhat behind from what the Dockerfile would build, but my upload speed is too limited to upload a gigabyte in a timely fashion.

 Running the container
 ---------------------